ciaranmooney/backup/README.md

 --
 - Edit sudo crontab to run each script, daily and monthly.
 See included crontab example.
-- Copy backup-daily.sh, backup-montly.sh, exclude-list.lst to /opt.
+- Copy rync-daily.sh and exclude-list.lst to /opt.

 Server Config